pythonph/pycon-organizer-manual/ticketing.md

 - Prepare a report for the PSF
 - Prepare a report on the PyCon demographic.
 - Prepare a confidential report on ticket sale, t-shirt sale, etc. This report will be submitted to Python.Ph's treasurer.
+- Provide feedback and suggestions on the experience of the ticketing committee